 [AU]Pedro Feitoza

 As stated in the introduction to this volume, the study of Christianity worldwide requires attention both to the development of localised and culturally specific forms of religiosity and to how these forms are connected to each other on a worldwide scale.
-The international dissemination of Christianity in the modern world can thus be seen as a globalising force, as migration, pilgrimage and missionary work have constantly pushed religious confessions and actors beyond territorial and ethnic borders, connecting people and organisations in different parts of the globe.
+The international dissemination of Christianity in the modern world can thus be seen as a globalising force, as migration, pilgrimage and missionary work have constantly pushed religious beliefs and actors beyond territorial and ethnic borders, connecting people and organisations in different parts of the globe.
 Abigail Green and Vincent Viaene, considering the scale and antiquity of these processes, coined the term ‘religious international’ to describe the process of globalisation and politicisation of religious identities, which they define as ‘a cluster of voluntary transnational organisations and representations crystallizing around international issues, in which both “ordinary” believers and religious specialists could serve as protagonists’ (Green and Viaene 2012: 1).
 Whereas scholars have stressed the vitality and depth of the renewal of Catholic and Evangelical Christianities in Latin America since the post-World War II period (Hartch 2014), these processes of religious globalisation have deep roots in the nineteenth century, when waves of Christian revivals and religious mobilisation, as well as mass migration, imperialism and developments in communication and transport, invigorated missionary movements.

 Missionary literacy and religious print played a relevant role in the internationalisation of Protestantism in the nineteenth and twentieth centuries by deepening and thickening connections between Christian churches and organisations.
 The transnational circulation of religious tracts, books and Bibles sharpened religious identities, asserted institutional authority, and created maritime markets of faith, doctrine and information (Bayly 2004: 333; Hofmeyr 2013: 33).
 In twentieth-century sub-Saharan Pentecostal denominations, where literacy, reading and writing were embedded in the daily practices and religious services of churches, religious print reaffirmed the converts’ born-again identities against rival faiths and traditions, traced lineages of prophetic authority, and often affirmed the universal credentials of these Christian movements (Cabrita 2014; Kirsch 2008; Maxwell 2001).

 In keeping with these notions of transnationalism and missionary literacy, this chapter shows how the circulation of Bibles and Evangelical texts led by British missionary societies in nineteenth-century Brazil provided an emergent reading public with Christian literature and, at the same time, connected Protestant missionaries in Brazil with their counterparts in the Lusophone Atlantic world.
 Two London-based non-sectarian Evangelical organisations that maintained close connections with missionaries and evangelists in Brazil will be analysed: the British and Foreign Bible Society (BFBS) and the Religious Tract Society (RTS).
 Whereas the body of literature on the transnational circulation of books and periodicals is now well developed, Bible societies remain understudied, despite their cultural relevance.
 As will be shown in the course of this chapter, books, people and ideas moved in different directions throughout the transnational networks established by these societies in the Luso-Atlantic world.
-Attention will be paid to the distribution channels of books, encounters with Catholicism, resistance to the circulation of texts, their impact on the BFBS and RTS policies in Brazil, Britain and Portugal, and the details of the transatlantic flows of Protestant literature.
+Attention will be paid to the distribution channels of books, encounters with Catholicism, resistance to the circulation of texts, the impact of these encounters on BFBS and RTS policies in Brazil, Britain and Portugal, and the details of the transatlantic flows of Protestant literature.

 [A]Filling the Land with Bibles: The British and Foreign Bible Society in Brazil